whscienceteacher/whscienceteacher.github.io/README.md

 [Roller Coaster Motion](/rollercoastermotion/) - **Physics** - Change the angle of the slope and initial of a roller coaster.
 Record and download position, velocities, and acceleration.
 Also availible in a [version where the cart rolls back](/rollercoastermotionrollback/) if it stops on the hill.

 [Storms](/storms/) - **Physics** - Students change the temperature of the atmosphere and see the effect on clouds and wind.
 A very simplified version of a weather simulation.
 I used this as a summative assessment where students practiced finding patterns and then constructing explanations of why climate change causes more violent storms using ideas about kinetic and potential energy.
+Also availible [in °C.](/stormsc/)

 [Wave Interference](/waveinterference/) - **Physics** - Change the wavelength and amplitude of two waves and see the resultant wave.
 The waves move so it looks like a real wave.